In the Community

 - Joe McFerrin, Portland Opportunities Industrialization Center, Inc. (POIC)

-- James Posey, Coalition of Black Men
+- James Posey, NAACP

 - Felicia Tripp Folsom, Community Member

 The Community Oversight Advisory Committee will resume meetings when project construction begins.
 For summaries and recordings of past meetings, see the project Library.

 EXECUTIVE STEERING COMMITTEE

 From the spring of 2020 through the summer of 2021, an Executive Steering Committee advised the Oregon Transportation Commission and ODOT on major decisions related to the project.
 The committee was formed to provide a forum for agency partners and key stakeholders to work cooperatively on major design details for the I-5 Rose Quarter Improvement Project, particularly the highway cover.
 The Executive Steering Committee received and considered advice and input from the Historic Albina Advisory Board, the Community Oversight Advisory Committee and the Independent Cover Assessment team in decision-making.
 The Executive Steering Committee was sunset after their final meeting on August 31, 2021, at which point they empowered the HAAB to assume their advisory role to ODOT for the project.